The Garden of Eatin’

 Here are a few faith-based non-profits in Vancouver that we love to support (click on their headings to visit their websites):

-We partner with other Christian Reformed Churches in BC to support the work of encouraging, equipping and mobilizing congregations in welcoming newcomers-to-Canada who arrived as refugees.
-At First CRC, due to our unique placement next to the Immigrant Services Society of BC (ISSofBC) Welcome Centre, this helps us support Government-Assisted Refugees (GARs) and Refugee Claimants by offering weekly English Conversation times and transitional English classes, participating in giving Welcome Boxes to newcomers living at the Welcome Centre during their first weeks in Canada, and experiencing the enriching relational connections with newcomers who have become friends.
+We partner with other Christian Reformed Churches in BC (Classis BC Northwest and Classis BC Southeast) to support the CRSM’s work of welcoming newcomers-to-Canada who arrive as refugees and encouraging, equipping and mobilizing congregations in their welcome.
+At First CRC, due to our unique placement next to the Immigrant Services Society of BC (ISSofBC) Welcome Centre, this partnership with the CRSM helps us support Government-Assisted Refugees (GARs) and Refugee Claimants by offering weekly English Conversation times and transitional English classes, assisting newcomers with welcome packages during their first weeks in Canada, and learning from newcomers as they become part of our neighbourhoods and communities.

 A Rocha: